buglessir/instagram-profile-picture-download/README.md

-:warning: Unfortunately, due to the new Instagram privacy policy this code doesn't work right.
+:warning: Instagram's privacy policy has changed and this code does not work.
 Good Luck

 ## Downloading Instagram profile pciture